Is the Nursing Home Responsible for Bed Sores and Pressure Ulcers?

-Whose fault is the pressure ulcer?
+Whose fault was the pressure ulcer?
 Was it avoidable?
-In 1859 Florence Nightingale wrote, “If he has a bedsore, it’s generally not the fault of the disease, but of the nursing”.
+In 1859, Florence Nightingale wrote, “If [the patient] has a bedsore, it’s generally not the fault of the disease, but of the nursing.”

-There are federal regulations that govern nursing homes and specifically set forth the duty of the nursing home in reducing the risk of resident developing a bed sore.
-They’re a serious problem and it’s imperative that the nursing home staff ensures that our loved ones do not develop them unless it is clinically unavoidable.
-In fact Federal Nursing Home Regulation §483.25(c) regarding pressure sores states:
+Federal regulations govern nursing homes and specifically set forth the duty of the nursing home to reduce the risk of residents developing a bed sore.
+In fact, Federal Nursing Home Regulation §483.25(c) regarding pressure sores states:

 The intent of this requirement is that the resident does not develop pressure ulcers unless clinically unavoidable and that the facility provides care and services to: